China pressured EU on coronavirus report, Borrell admits

 "China expressed its concern when they knew what the document contained and they did this through diplomatic channels," Borrell told MEPs in a videoconference on Thursday (30 April).

-"Diplomatic demarches [complaints] can be accompanied with a range of incentives and disincentives, which don't even need to be explicitly mentioned," he added.
+"Diplomatic démarches [complaints] can be accompanied by a range of incentives and disincentives, which don't even need to be explicitly mentioned," he added, in a hint of what the Chinese said.

-"But everybody is doing this, including ourselves and our closest partners," he also said.
+"But everybody is doing this, including ourselves, and our closest partners," the former Spanish foreign minister also said.

-The issue at hand concerned two EU foreign service reports on Chinese and Russian coronavirus disinformation.
+The controversy concerned two EU foreign service reports on Chinese and Russian coronavirus information attacks.

-The first one - an internal, 25-page EU report called an Information Environment Assessment (IEA) - was first circulated on 20 April and leaked to the Politico news website.
+The first one - an internal, 25-page EU text called an Information Environment Assessment (IEA) - was circulated among EU diplomats on 20 April and leaked to the Politico news website and, later, EUobserver.

-The second one - a much shorter paper called a "special report" - was published on the EU foreign service website on 24 April.
+The second text - a much shorter one called a "special report" - was published on the EU foreign service website on 24 April.

+The second report mentioned China 15 times and accused it of "conspiracy narratives and disinformation".

-But it used slightly milder language and omitted some examples, notably about a diplomatic row between France and China on disinformation.
+But it used milder language than the IEA paper and omitted some examples, notably one about an ugly row between France and China on Chinese propaganda.

-And the New York Times obtained copies of internal EU emails saying Chinese pressure had diluted the public version of the EU text.
+And in the meantime, the New York Times obtained copies of internal EU emails saying Chinese pressure had diluted the public version of the EU text.

-"The Chinese are already threatening with reactions if the [IEA] report comes out," Lutz Güllner, an EU official, said in one leaked email the day after Politico's story.
+"The Chinese are already threatening with reactions if the [IEA] report comes out," Lutz Güllner, an EU official, said in one email the day after the Politico leak.

-The EU was "self-censoring to appease the Chinese Communist Party," Monika Richter, an EU diplomat, said in another leaked email.
+The EU was "self-censoring to appease the Chinese Communist Party," Monika Richter, an EU diplomat, said in another email.

-For his part, Borrell also said on Thursday that it was normal practice for diplomatic services to have internal reports that differed from public ones.
+For his part, Borrell also said on Thursday it was normal practice for diplomatic services to have internal reports that differed from public ones.

 "These are two different products for two different audiences ... because we are dealing with very sensitive issues", he said.

-But he categorically denied that the Chinese pressure had caused his service to back off.
+But he denied that Chinese pressure had caused his personnel to water down accusations.

 "We haven't bowed to anyone," Borrell said.

-"There was no altering of our findings, no matter how uncomfortable they might be," he added.
+"There was no altering of our findings, no matter how uncomfortable they might be ... just read the [public] report," he said.

+The public report omitted the Chinese-French row only because EU sub-editors ultimately deemed it an example of Chinese "bullying" not "disinformation," he added.

-He said that he, personally, had no knowledge of the affair until his staff alerted him to it on 24 April, when he had a day off for his wedding anniversary.
+And he, personally, had no knowledge of the whole controversy until staff alerted him to it on 24 April, when he was having a day off for his wedding anniversary, Borrell said.

-The public report omitted the Chinese-French row because it was deemed an example of Chinese "bullying" not "disinformation," he noted.

-And he voiced anger against the EU staff who leaked the IEA and the internal emails to press.
+The foreign service chief voiced anger against those who leaked the IEA and internal emails to press.

-"It's clear we can't work on the basis of these kinds of lies which are very damaging for our work," he said.
+But Borrell said: "It's clear we can't work on the basis of these kinds of lies, which are very damaging for our work".

-The emails alleging EU "self-censorship" were "written with the aim of being leaked", he added.
+The emails alleging EU "self-censorship" were "written with the aim of being leaked", he said.

-"This is very serious," he said.
+"This is very serious," he added.

-Borrell got broad support from some of the senior MEPs in Thursday's video-meeting.
+Borrell got broad support from senior MEPs in Thursday's video-meeting.

 "I believe you're an honourable man and I accept your explanation," Radek Sikorski, a Polish former foreign minister, said.